mqmilk/TV-Show-Search/README.md

 # TV-Show-Search
-This shows the TV shows you want when you search.
+This gives the picture of the TV shows you search.